 This includes external third-party service providers, such as accountants, payroll providers, auditors, lawyers and other outside professional advisors; IT systems, support and hosting service providers; document and records management providers; technical engineers; data storage and cloud providers and similar third-party vendors and outsourced service providers that assist us in carrying out business activities.

-AWS Recruitment Ltd may share Personal Information with governmental or other public authorities (including, but not limited to, workers’ compensation boards, courts, law enforcement, tax authorities and criminal investigation agencies); and third-party civil legal process participants and their accountants, auditors, lawyers and other advisors and representatives as we believe to be necessary or appropriate to:
+AWS Recruitment Ltd may share Personal Information with governmental or other public authorities (including, but not limited to, law enforcement agencies, HMRC and the police).

 Occasionally we may share Personal Information with other third parties.
-We will always do this under contract and in accordance with your instructions.
+We will always do this under contract, for specified purposes and require them to process Personal Information in accordance with our instructions.

-- Some of our external third parties are based outside the European Union (EU) so their processing of your personal data will involve transfer of data outside the EU.
+Some of our external third parties are based outside the UK so their processing of your Personal Information will involve transfer of data outside the UK.

-- If any part of the work we undertake for you requires it, we may transfer your personal data to a country outside the EU provided that one of the following conditions applies:
+We may request your explicit consent in specific circumstances where we will transfer your data outside of the UK and the above do not apply.
+Otherwise, if any part of the work we undertake requires it, we may transfer your Personal Information to a country outside the UK provided that one of the following conditions applies:

-- The country to which the personal data are transferred ensures an adequate level of protection for the data subjects’ rights and freedoms.
+The country to which the personal data are transferred ensures an adequate level of protection for your rights and freedoms.

-- The transfer is authorised by the relevant data protection authority where we have adduced adequate safeguards with respect to the protection of the data subjects’ privacy, their fundamental rights and freedoms, and the exercise of their rights.
+The transfer is authorised by the relevant data protection authority where we have taken adequate safeguards with respect to the protection of the data subjects’ privacy, their fundamental rights and freedoms, and the exercise of their rights.

 How we use your Personal Information